ai4reason-institute/ai4reason-institute.github.io/veroff-aim-proof.md

 Prover9 has produced a **complete proof that the commutative AIM theory (AIM + x * y = y * x) is nilpotent of class 3**.

 While the result is not new mathematically — given the previously established proof of nilpotency class 3 for AIM by **Michael Kinyon** and **Petr Vojtěchovský** — it represents a **significant achievement in automated reasoning**.
-This proof is among the most complex ever produced by Prover9, demonstrating the power of large-scale iterative reasoning guided by hint-based methods.
+This result is among the most complex ever produced by Prover9, demonstrating the power of large-scale iterative reasoning guided by hint-based methods.

 ---